JoshTheBlack/SessionNotes/Campaign Log/Mission 1 - Kill the Dead Three's Acolytes.md

 [[Tarina, Spy]] seems relieved when we ask about information on [[Dead Three]].
 The information will cost us a bit of protective action.
 She has stolen from some unsavory individuals and needs backup as her comeuppance is nigh.
 8-10 scoundrels, her former crew.

 We rent the largest room and set a trap for them.

+Oshallah is in the largest room, so we rent the room above the bay window.

+When the ghostly Elvish song the tavern is known for was sung, the lyrics were different than they normally are.
+They were:

+>*O sing a song of Elturel*
+*Of water, woods, and hill*
+*The sun dawns on her ruddy cliffs*
+*And fields green and still.*
+*This land of long-abiding joy*
+*Home of the strong and brave*
+*Renowned by all, across the realms,*
+*And never once a slave.*
+>
+>*O sing a song of Elturel*
+*When foes are at her door*
+*Her fields torn by cloven feet*
+*From some infernal shore.*
+*Arise the mighty Hellriders*
+*Take up your swift, keen swords*
+*Then charge into the hellish fray*
+*And scatter devil hordes.*
+>
+>*O sing a song of Elturel*
+*And when the night does fall*
+*Sleep safe beneath Companion's light*
+*Until the dawn does call.*
+*We're bound by mortal covenant*
+*That only ends with death*
+*And so we'll sing of Elturel*
+*Until our final breath.*

+The [[Hellriders]] sung of in the song are Paladins sworn to protect Elturel.
+It has been speculated that they fought their way into Hell itself.

+### The Fight
+We hear a bit of a commotion arise downstairs and steel ourselves for a potential conflict.

+Captain Sesprin (Deadeye) is shocked at the trap we have sprung for him.
+Baktha makes the first kill, taking down one of the goons with a single blow.
+Iliran the second, then all of Sesprin's companians drop their weapons.
+We dispatch ourselves of Captain Sesprin fairly quickly while his hired swords flee in fear.
+Thomus took an awful blow and fell unconscious, so we took some time to heal him up.

+The barkeep is unhappy with the mess.
+He bans [[Tarina, Spy]] permanently, but allows her to stay the night.

+### The Intel
+Incoming....